BDC Hamburger Icon

 Direct method

 The direct method uses gross cash receipts and gross cash payments to prepare cash flow statements.
-This includes money paid to suppliers, receipts from customers, interest and dividends received, cash paid out or received, interest paid and income taxes paid.
+This includes money paid to suppliers, receipts from customers, interest and dividends received, cash paid out or received, interest paid, and income taxes paid.

 What is the purpose of a cash flow statement?

-A cash flow statement allows you to see the financial status of your company — specifically, whether you’re bringing in enough money to pay the bills.
+A cash flow statement allows you to see the financial status of your company — specifically, whether you’re bringing in enough to pay the bills.

 Additionally, a cash flow statement, along with your balance sheet and income statement, is often required by banks or investors when you seek financing.
 Using your cash flow statement, the lender can determine if your business is fiscally sound and will be able to repay the loan or investment.
 [Review this roundup of cash flow problems and how to solve them.]